-Futures are a type of financial instrument under which parties agree to buy and sell an asset at an agreed price on a specified future date.
-When that date arrives, the buyer must buy the asset and the seller must sell the asset at the pre-agreed price, regardless of the current market price.
+Futures are financial instruments under which parties agree to buy and sell an asset at an agreed price on a specified future date.
+When that date arrives, the buyer must buy the asset, and the seller must sell the asset at the pre-agreed price, regardless of the current market price.

-Futures are available over a wide range of assets, including physical commodities and ASX shares.
+Futures are available over many assets, including physical commodities and ASX shares.
 Commodity futures are one of the oldest forms of futures contracts in the world.
 Today, futures are available for an enormous range of commodities, including gold and other metals, grains, oil, energy, and even livestock.

-Futures can be used to speculate on the future price of an asset, or hedge a current asset position.
-For example, if you believe the price of Zip Co Ltd (ASX: Z1P) will increase, you may enter into an ASX futures contract to buy Zip shares at a specified price on a future date.
-If the market price of Zip shares is higher than the specified price when your ASX futures contract matures, you will make a profit.
+Investors can use futures to speculate on the future price of an asset or hedge a current asset position.
+For example, if you believe the price of CSL Limited (ASX: CSL) will increase, you may enter into an ASX futures contract to buy CSL shares at a specified price on a future date.
+If the market price of CSL shares is higher than the specified price when your ASX futures contract matures, you will make a profit.

-Commodities companies use futures to hedge the price of their raw materials, protecting against adverse price movements.
-By using futures to lock in the future price, the company is protected if the price of the commodity falls.
-But the downside is that if the price increases, the company loses that windfall.
+Commodity companies use futures to hedge the price of their raw materials, protecting against adverse price movements.
+Using futures to lock in the future price, the company is protected if the commodity's price falls.
+But the downside is that the company loses that windfall if the price increases.

-Should futures be part of your investment strategy?
+Should they be part of your investment strategy?

-ASX futures can be used to hedge ASX shares as well as to speculate on price movements.
-Futures are a derivative financial contract, however, so should only be used by investors with a strong understanding of the underlying risks.
+Investors can use ASX futures to hedge ASX shares and speculate on price movements.
+However, futures are a derivative financial contract, so only investors with a strong understanding of the underlying risks should invest in them.

 If you decide futures should be part of your investment strategy, you will need to know how to buy them.
-In order to open a futures position, you can place an order with your broker to either buy or sell futures contracts.
+To open a futures position, you can place an order with your broker to either buy or sell futures contracts.
 You will then be matched with another market participant.
 You must pay an initial small margin to establish your position.
-Then you will either pay or receive variation margins as the price of the contract varies.
+Then you will either pay or receive variation margins as the contract price varies.

 The benefit of futures contracts is they allow you to lock in the price of an underlying asset, such as an ASX share, in advance.
 The disadvantage is that the market price may not move in your favour, meaning you will be out of pocket when the futures contract matures.

-Futures provide leveraged exposure to the underlying asset, as investors are only required to put down a small margin initially.
+Futures provide leveraged exposure to the underlying asset, as investors are only required to initially put down a small margin.
 This means futures can be risky.
-ASX futures provide a valuable resource to those looking to hedge positions or speculate on the ASX, however it can take significant experience and knowledge to trade them successfully.
+ASX futures provide a valuable resource to those looking to hedge positions or speculate on the ASX.
+However, it can take significant experience and knowledge to trade them successfully.